nus-cs2113-AY1920S2/duke/docs/README.md

 #### `deadline` - Adds a deadline task

 A deadline task will be added to the chatbot.
 By default, the deadline task will be marked as undone.
 The chatbot will then reply with a confirmation that the command has been executed, and will inform the user of the number of tasks currently in the list.<br/>
 Deadlines need to be added with a date, while a time is optional.
-For the full list of accepted date and time formats, please refer to the help page after initialising the chatbot.<br/>
+For the full list of accepted date and time formats, please refer to the date and time format section below.<br/>

 Deadlines are added using the following format: `deadline <description of deadline> /by <date> <time>`